yeastrc/proxl-web-app/docs/using/project.rst

 	* **Peptides** - Provides a table view of the identified peptides and associated data.
 See :doc:`peptide` for more details.
 	* **Proteins** - Provides a table view of the crosslinks and looplinks at the protein level.
 See :doc:`protein` for more details.
 	* **Image** - Provides a graphical view of the data where proteins are represented as proportionately-sized bars that are annotated with link locations within and between proteins in the context of sequence annotation data.
-See :doc:`image` for more details.
+See :doc:`image-bar` for more details.
 	* **Structure** - Provides a view of crosslinking data on 3D protein structures, including an interface for uploading PDB files and mapping sequences from the FASTA file onto those PDB files using pairwise sequence alignment.
 See :doc:`structure` for more details.